MUST READ MANUAL

 PEEP & SIMS ASSEMBLY

-Pick the desired peep size (small, medium, or large, start with medium)
+Pick the desired peep size

 and install as shown.
-Place the rubber protection ring around peep

-before shooting.
 The peep stem must be pointed up or slightly left

 (keeps rubber tube from getting into cam when peep is mounted within